 🧾Ingredient Notes

-Arborio Rice - The classic risotto rice is Arborio rice, which is what I use in this recipe.
+- Arborio Rice - The classic risotto rice is Arborio rice, which is what I use in this recipe.
 I don't recommend using other varieties of rice.
 They just don't have the same creamy consistency and the cooking time will be different.

-Stock - You can use chicken stock or keep this dish vegetarian with vegetable broth.
+- Stock - You can use chicken stock or keep this dish vegetarian with vegetable broth.
 You will need 6 cups of broth.

-Zucchini - Use freshly grated zucchini for the best texture.
+- Zucchini - Use freshly grated zucchini for the best texture.
 You can use any size of zucchini in this recipe.
 It is also a great way to use up the large zucchini that aren't great for sauteing.
 You can use extra grated zucchini to make gluten-free zucchini bread.

-Onion - I use white onion, but yellow onion will work too.
+- Onion - I use white onion, but yellow onion will work too.

-White Wine - Use your favorite dry white wine for this recipe.
+- White Wine - Use your favorite dry white wine for this recipe.
 If you want to avoid the wine, simply replace it with a little bit of extra broth.

-Butter - You'll need 2 tablespoons of unsalted butter, cut into small pieces.
+- Butter - You'll need 2 tablespoons of unsalted butter, cut into small pieces.

-Cheese - Pecorino or Parmesan cheese are both great options.
+- Cheese - Pecorino or Parmesan cheese are both great options.

-Garnishes - A sprinkle of fresh basil and lemon zest is the perfect way to finish off this simple dish.
+- Garnishes - A sprinkle of fresh basil and lemon zest is the perfect way to finish off this simple dish.
 If you like an extra lemony flavor, add a squeeze of fresh lemon juice too!

 💭 Yellow Squash Risotto

 I usually use classic green zucchini in this recipe, but this recipe works great using yellow squash too!
 Simply swap the green zucchini out for the same amount of yellow summer squash.
+And yes, you can even mix the two together.

-⏲️How to Make Risotto with Zucchini
+⏲️How to Make Zucchini Risotto

-The broth must be warm when added to the rice.
+- The broth must be warm when added to the rice.
 Start by pouring the stock of your choice into a medium pot.
 Place it over medium heat on the stove and bring it to a simmer.
 Turn it down to low and keep it simmering while you make the risotto.

-Once all of the stock is added and the rice is finished cooking, stir in the grated zucchini and cold butter.
+- Once all of the stock is added and the rice is finished cooking, stir in the grated zucchini and cold butter.
 Allow the butter to melt, then add the cheese, stirring frequently, until it is fully melted and the risotto is nice and creamy.

 🥗What to Serve with Risotto

-Serve it as a side dish with my favorite gluten-free meatballs or garlicky steak bites.
+This risotto makes an excellent meatless entree or a decadent side dish served with my favorite gluten-free meatballs or garlicky steak bites.

 Serve it as an entree with a fresh garden salad, roasted mushrooms, and a side of homemade GF garlic bread.

-👩🏻🍳 Expert Tips for Making Risotto
+👩🏻🍳 Expert Tips

 - Stick to stock.
 Whether it's veggie stock or chicken stock, I definitely recommend using it.
 It's a great way to add tons of flavor to the finished dish.
 Water just doesn't quite do the trick.